The fetch-clause sets a maximum number of rows that can be retrieved.

 - The keywords FIRST and NEXT can be used interchangeably.
 The result is unchanged; however, using the keyword NEXT is more readable when the offset-clause is used.

-- The following are supported for compatibility with SQL used by
+- Syntax alternatives: The following are supported for compatibility with SQL used

-other database products.
-These alternatives are non-standard and should
+by other database products.
+These alternatives are non-standard and should not be used.

-Alternative syntax Equivalent syntax LIMIT x FETCH FIRST x ROWS ONLY LIMIT x OFFSET y OFFSET y ROWS FETCH FIRST x ROWS ONLY LIMIT y, x OFFSET y ROWS FETCH FIRST x ROWS ONLY
+Table 1.
+Syntax alternatives Alternative syntax Equivalent syntax LIMIT x FETCH FIRST x ROWS ONLY LIMIT x OFFSET y OFFSET y ROWS FETCH NEXT x ROWS ONLY LIMIT y, x OFFSET y ROWS FETCH NEXT x ROWS ONLY